Back to blog

 Is Ahrefs worth the price in 2026?

 Ahrefs is worth the price if backlink analysis and competitor research are your primary needs and you can afford the $249/month Standard plan for full feature access.
-For users who primarily need site auditing, CrawlRaven ($9/month) or Screaming Frog ($259/year) provide deeper audits at significantly lower cost.
+For users who primarily need site auditing, CrawlRaven ($49 at launch) or Screaming Frog ($279/year) provide deeper audits at significantly lower cost.

 What is the cheapest Ahrefs plan?

-The cheapest Ahrefs plan is the Starter at $29/month, launched in January 2026.
-However, it includes only 100 credits and 1 project, making it severely limited for real SEO work.
-The Lite plan at $129/month (or ~$108/month billed annually) is the practical minimum for most users.
+The cheapest Ahrefs plan is the Starter at $29/month.
+However, it includes only 200 credits, 50 tracked keywords, and 1 unverified project, making it severely limited for real SEO work.
+The Lite plan at $129/month (or $107.50/month billed annually) is the practical minimum for most users.

 Does Ahrefs offer a free trial?